Wednesday, March 19, 2008

 This recipe is adapted from Judith Barrett’s "Risotto Ai Funghi" found in her From an Italian Garden cookbook.
 I love to make this or Lobster Mushroom and Leek Risotto when I am visiting Alex and Dan in Portland.
 The variety of wild mushrooms available in the Portland Farmer's Market makes this a very special dish.
-Serves 6 as a first course, 4 as a main; I often halve, simplifying and reducing amount of mushrooms as noted for a simple dinner main dish for 2.
+[I find this makes 6 generous servings.
+I often halve, simplifying and reducing amount of mushrooms as noted for a simple dinner main dish for 2-3.]

 Place

-1 ounce dried porcini mushrooms [I sometimes omit]
+1 ounce dried porcini mushrooms [I often omit]

 in a glass measuring cup with ½ cup boiling water and allow to stand for 30 minutes.
 Drain and rise well removing any grit or dirt.
 Strain the soaking liquid through a double thickness of cheesecloth and reserve.
 [If there is only a little grit in the bottom of the cup, I pour off liquid carefully to leave residue in the bottom of the cup.]